berndkitt/robotics_toolbox/README.md

 ### Docker

-Build the Docker image:
+In order to make use of the Docker container, the first step is to build the Docker image by running

 ```bash
 docker build -t robotics_toolbox .
 ```

-Run the Docker image:
+in the terminal.

+After the Docker image has been built, a Docker container can by started by running

 ```bash
 docker run -dit -v <absolute_path_on_host>:<absolute_path_in_container> --name robotics_toolbox -h ubuntu robotics_toolbox
 ```

+in the terminal.

-Using the command above, the local version of the repository is made available inside the Docker container. `absolute_path_on_host` needs to be replaced by the directory the repository was cloned into on the host machine (see [Clone Repository](#clone-repository)), `absolute_path_in_container` needs to be replaced by the path the repository shall be available inside the container.
+Using the command above, the local version of the repository is made available inside the Docker container. `absolute_path_on_host` needs to be replaced by the directory the repository was cloned into on the host machine (see [Clone Repository](#clone-repository) section), `absolute_path_in_container` needs to be replaced by the path the repository shall be available inside the container.

 Example: `docker run -dit -v /development/robotics_toolbox/:/mnt/ --name robotics_toolbox -h ubuntu robotics_toolbox`